atlanticwave-sdx/.github/profile/CONTRIBUTING.md

-# Contributing to an AtlanticWave-SDX Project
+# Contributing to AtlanticWave-SDX Projects

 Thank you for taking the time and effort to contribute to AtlanticWave-SDX.
 We would love to have you join the community.